Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Custom Title Block

 Custom Title Block would be suitable for supplementing information that you think is important to readers.
-The usage is very similar to a blockquote but come up with a clear heading, it's making a key concept more outstanding.
+The use is very similar to a blockquote but come up with a clear heading, it's making a key concept more outstanding.

 Let's see what it looks like: